magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 hating, nor does it seek to blame other people.
 It is independent, existing in a state of purity that is truly clear, radiant and untarnished.
-In its pure state, the mind is peaceful, without happiness or suffering; indeed it is not experiencing any (feeling) at all.
+In its pure state, the mind is peaceful, without happiness or suffering; indeed it is not experiencing any *vedanā* (feeling) at all.
 This is the true state of the mind.

 The purpose of the practice, then, is to seek inwardly, searching and investigating until you reach the original mind.
 The original mind is